S4N0I/pgANN/README.md

 - `cube` type doesn't seem to work for > [100 dimensions](https://www.postgresql.org/docs/current/cube.html#AEN176262), so we need to perform dimensionality reduction.
 Example for dim. reduction included in the sample code
 - haven't tested with sparse vectors, but in theory should work decently with appropriate dimensionality reduction techniques
+- pgANN might *not* perform as accurately as some of the better known approaches, but you can use pgANN to fetch a set of (say) 10K vectors and then `rerank` based on your favorite metric.
+Unfortunately, there are no easy wins in ANN approaches.

 ## Requirements
 - Postgres 10.x+ or higher (we haven't tested on PG 9.6+, but `cube`,`GIST` and distance operators are available on 9.6+, so it *might* work)